rene-richter/moderncpp/docs/06_data.md

 * What about `const&` ?
 * How to measure the costs of memory allocation/release, copy/move operations?
 * What is *small string optimization*?
 When does it apply?
+* Compare C++ to other languages:
+	* Do they take function parameters by value or by reference?
+	* Do they have value semantics or reference semantics?
+	* Can the programmer change the default behaviour?